THE LONG PROGRESS BAR, 2016

 A FESTIVAL OF RADICAL IMAGINATION

 A one-day festival of talks, screenings and music, The Long Progress Bar celebrates radical imagination and explores new methods of empowerment, collective action and technological progress.
-This year, we zoom in on the platforms, interfaces and resolutions needed to build a better future and ask a new generation of thought-provoking artists, activists and academics: what is progress?
+We zoom in on the platforms, interfaces and resolutions needed to build a better future and ask a new generation of thought-provoking artists, activists and academics: what is progress?

 Hosted by Warren Ellis.
 Proudly presented in association with WeTransfer.